 In our world today, we use innumerable products to get us through the day.
-From car seats that we install in the cars we drive around, to the bed rails that are supposed to keep our elderly safe, the products that we rely on to keep us safe can often times be exactly what causes us harm.
-These products are usually safe and reliable, but when injury occurs, it can be serious.
+From car seats that we install in the cars we drive around, to the bed rails that are supposed to keep our elderly safe, the products that we rely on to keep us safe can oftentimes be exactly what causes us harm.
+These products are usually safe and reliable, but when an injury occurs, it can be serious.
 Thousands of Americans suffer amputations, burns, electrocutions, and even death each year because of defective products.

 Second, there is the theory of negligence, under which a manufacturer did not take reasonable care, and an injury resulted.